One Trick That Helped My Dogs Mild Separation Anxiety

 How I Define Mild Separation Anxiety

-Does your dog get anxious and upset as you’re getting ready to leave for work/school?
+Does your dog get anxious and upset as you’re getting ready to leave for work or school?
 If so your dog has some separation anxiety issues, and you’re not alone.
 An estimated 20% of dogs have separation anxiety.
 As with many canine issues the behaviors associated with it can range from mild to severe.

 In mild cases of canine separation anxiety your dog may follow you around as you get ready, seem depressed when you leave or try to follow you out the door.
 In mild cases those anxious behaviors are limited to how your dog acts as you get ready, not what they do after you leave.
-If your dog continues stays anxious after you leave you’re going to need multiple methods to help manage it. (see the resources section at the bottom of this post for more information)
+If your dog stays anxious after you leave they have a more severe case, and you’re going to need multiple methods to help manage it. (see the resources section at the bottom of this post for more information)

-Now with Laika it was a little hard to tell if she was really anxious or not since she’s quite the velcro dog.
-But as I got ready for work I could tell she was anxious because her usual ‘I’m going to follow you around in a calm manner’ mentality turned into more of a ‘hey, what are you doing now?’ one.
+With Laika it was a little hard to tell if she was really anxious or not since she’s quite the velcro dog, aka dog that follows you everywhere.
+But as I got ready for work I could tell she was getting antsy because her usual ‘I’m going to follow you around in a calm manner’ mentality turned into more of a ‘hey, what are you doing now?’ one.

 My dog fit into the mild category when it comes to separation anxiety, so the treatment wasn’t complex.
 She only got anxious as I was getting ready, and those behaviors disappeared after I left.
-For severe cases or cases where your dog continues to panic after you leave I highly recommend getting help from a professional.
+For severe cases, or cases where your dog continues to panic after you leave I highly recommend getting help from a professional.
 Severe cases of separation anxiety can be hard to manage, and there is no ‘one size fits all’ quick fix.
+If you suspect your dog may have a serious case of separation anxiety check out the resources at the end of this article for help.

 Why It’s Important to Treat Canine Separation Anxiety

-If your dog has a severe case of separation anxiety you’ve witnessed first hand how much stress that causes for them.
+If your dog has a severe case of separation anxiety you’ve witnessed first hand how much stress it can cause.
 In the most severe of cases dogs aren’t just suffering tremendous psychological stress, they can become physically injured by their behaviors.
-And the problem isn’t likely to get better on it’s own, in most cases it gets worse if not treated.
+And the problem isn’t likely to get better on it’s own, in most cases it continues to get worse if not treated.

 Helping your dog manage their anxiety when you leave isn’t just about preventing a severe case, it’s also about helping them feel comfortable & confident in their daily routine.